Scala-Dev/exp-python2-sdk/README.md

  **`exp_sdk.ApiError`**

  Raised when an API call fails.
-Has properties `message` and `code`.
+Has properties `message`, `code`, and `payload`. `payload` is the parsed JSON document received from the API.

 ## Authentication Payload